korenyoni/clojure-pretty-lambda.el/README.md

 ##pretty-lambda-clojure.el

 Directly modified from pretty-lambdada.el, where Emacs Lisp anonymous function keyword `lambda` is is displayed the greek letter.
+All I did was replace the regular expressions.

 ##How to use it: